yuanshunning/pickit-docs/docs/support/getting_ready_for_a_remote_software_update.rst

 Getting ready for a remote software update
 ==========================================

-To receive an update of the Pick-it software, your Pick-it processor needs to be connected to the Internet:
+To receive an update of the Pickit software, your Pickit processor needs to be connected to the Internet:

--  The preferred method is to connect your Pick-it  processor  `via  an Ethernet cable <https://secure.helpscout.net/docs/583bfcdbc6979106d37373a0/article/5af03bfa0428631126f1c29e#ethernet>`__.
+-  The preferred method is to connect your Pickit  processor  `via  an Ethernet cable <https://secure.helpscout.net/docs/583bfcdbc6979106d37373a0/article/5af03bfa0428631126f1c29e#ethernet>`__.
--  If this is not possible you can connect your Pick-it processor \ `via the 3G USB dongle <https://secure.helpscout.net/docs/583bfcdbc6979106d37373a0/article/5af03bfa0428631126f1c29e#usb>`__.
+-  If this is not possible you can connect your Pickit processor \ `via the 3G USB dongle <https://secure.helpscout.net/docs/583bfcdbc6979106d37373a0/article/5af03bfa0428631126f1c29e#usb>`__.